hwaweru/caeserCipher/README.md

 ## BDD
--Run the file on Terminal
+1. Run the file on Terminal
--Enter text to be encrypted as per your need
+2. Enter text to be encrypted as per your need
--Enter the encryption key
+3. Enter the encryption key

--Encrypted and Decrypted data displayed
+4. Encrypted and Decrypted data displayed
--Request closes
+5. Request closes
--Run file on Terminal again to initiate
+6. Run file on Terminal again to initiate

 ## Known Bugs